tyuksel53/RewireApp-Android/README.md

 ## License

-RewireApp is Copyright (c) 2018 Taha.
+RewireApp is Copyright (c) 2018 Taha Yüksel.
 It may be redistributed under the terms specified in the [LICENSE] file.

 [LICENSE]: /LICENSE